Actively Recruiting

 • Lumbar-sac discopathy requiring surgical treatment at more than two levels

-• Spinal deformities such as adult idiopathic scoliosis, degenerative scoliosis, deformity due to spinal malignancy, inflammatory spinal disease, post-traumatic changes, or congenital anomalies
+• Spinal deformities such as adult idiopathic scoliosis, degenerative scoliosis, spinal malignancy, inflammatory spinal disease, post-traumatic deformity, or congenital anomalies

-• Lower lumbar-sacral pain syndrome with causes other than degenerative spine disease
+• Lower lumbar-sacral pain due to causes other than degenerative spine disease

 • Spinal oncology disease